Powerdynamo brings new ignition & light

 To pull the new rotor again, you will need a puller tool M27x1,25.

-Fasten the ignition coil by clamps or cable fixers on the frame under the tank.
+Fasten the ignition coil by clamps or cable binders on the frame under the tank.

-In the case of the old-fashioned look you have to lead a "dead wire" upwards among the tank.
+In the case of the old-fashioned look you lead a "dead wire" from the switch box upwards under the fuletank.
 From here goes the "live ht-wire" back downwards to the spark plug.
-For seeing the changes, you have to stoop deep underneath the tank.
+For somebody no notice the trick, he would have to bow and look under the tank.

-The smarter solution, but some expensivly and tricky:
+The smarter solution, but somewhat tricky to implement:

 Advices for mounting the ignition coil in the coil case:

-You have the choice (in dependency of the quality of the material in the coil box and your willingness and possibilities for spending time and fidgeting):
+You have the option (in dependency of the quality of the stock material in the coil box and your willingness and ability to spent time and effort):

-• to clear the whole case and installate only the ignition coil, or
+• to clear out the whole case and install only the ignition coil, or

 • to remove only the old ignition coil and the regulator from the case and leave the switch in there